David Lynch discography

-Crazy Clown Time, Lynch's second studio album, was released in November 2011 on PIAS and Sunday Best.
+Crazy Clown Time, Lynch's first solo studio album, was released in November 2011 on PIAS and Sunday Best.
 Featuring a guest performance by the Yeah Yeah Yeahs vocalist Karen O, it received generally favorable critical acclaim and placed in several international charts.
-His third studio album, The Big Dream, was released in July 2013 on Sunday Best, Sacred Bones Records and INGRID; The Big Dream's lead single, "I'm Waiting Here", featured guest vocalist Lykke Li.
+His second studio album, The Big Dream, was released in July 2013 on Sunday Best, Sacred Bones Records and INGRID; The Big Dream's lead single, "I'm Waiting Here", featured guest vocalist Lykke Li.
 The album received similar favorable reviews and again placed in several international charts.
+Lynch released his last album, Cellophane Memories, in 2024.